Data Caricatures: On the Representation of African American Language in Pretraining Corpora: RQ1: How Much is AAL Represented?

 \subsection{Results}

 \textbf{AAL Frequency. } \autoref{tab:source-data} includes the proportion of documents labeled as AAL in each corpus evaluated.
-Language understanding benchmarks drive pretraining data curation choices and are drawn from sources such as descriptive video captions (e.g., \textsc{HellaSwag} \cite{zellers-hellaswag}, \textsc{Swag} \cite{zellers-swag}) or academic exams (e.g., MMLU \cite{hendrycks-mmlu}).
+Language understanding benchmarks, in part, drive pretraining data curation choices and are drawn from sources such as descriptive video captions (e.g., \textsc{HellaSwag} \cite{zellers-hellaswag}, \textsc{Swag} \cite{zellers-swag}) or academic exams (e.g., MMLU \cite{hendrycks-mmlu}).
 Therefore, we expect that the analyzed corpora contain few documents with AAL.
-In line with this intuition, we find that AAL is extremely underrepresented across corpora used and intended for LLM pretraining, included in as few .007\% of documents (i.e. RedPajama).
+In line with this intuition, we find that AAL is extremely underrepresented across corpora used and intended for LLM pretraining, included in as few .007\% of documents (i.e., RedPajama).
 As expected, the FineWeb-Edu corpus, which employs among the strictest filtering approaches, exhibits the lowest percentage of documents containing AAL (.0009\%), while RedPajama-v2, which employs relatively limited filtering, exhibits the highest percentage (.18\%).
 Due to this trend and those found in prior work, we investigate filtering approaches further in \autoref{sec:filtering}.

 To verify the automated analyses, \autoref{tab:aal-freq} presents the proportion of texts labeled by annotators as containing identifiable AAL features within different ranges of AAL posterior probability as output by the demographic alignment classifier.
 Annotators indicate that \textbf{a significant proportion of the texts do not contain features of AAL} (55.3\% in the $0.5 \leq p \leq 0.6$ range).
-Many of these documents instead contain lists of search terms and artist names that resemble lexical markers of AAL (e.g., \textit{Lil} Wayne) rather than naturalistic AAL.
+We note that while the percentage of AAL judgments drops as AAL probability increases, this may be due to the classifier's sensitivity to spurious token-level features, such as abbreviations in search terms and artist names (e.g., "\textit{Lil} Wayne") that resemble lexical markers of AAL.
+To account for this, in our AAL feature and hip hop analyses, we consider all documents exceeding an AAL probability threshold of 0.3.
+See \autoref{app:class-exs} for further discussion and additional examples of classifier predictions.

+\textbf{AAL Document Overlap.} \autoref{fig:overlap} presents the count of overlapping AAL documents among the corpora analyzed.
+While some corpora explicitly include others (e.g., Dolma is a superset of C4), these results suggest that there is substantial overlap in the AAL documents included for each corpus.
+Among all AAL documents considered, 17\% are duplicated in at least one other corpus.
+Therefore, not only is AAL underrepresented, but there is also a lack of diversity across corpora.